-We have followed the same performance evaluation protocol as~\cite{Saund2013} for evaluating and comparing our method for this experiment.
-This particular evaluation scheme is based on comparing the rank ordering of category model matches to the document image graphs between the classifier output and the ground truths.
-Let $r_{g,c}$ be the ranking assigned by a classifier to the model assigned top rank in the ground truth.
-Let $r_{c,g}$ be the ranking in the ground truth of the model assigned top rank by the system.
-Then, the performance measure $\rho$ is defined as
+We follow the same protocol, as~\cite{Saund2013}, in order to evaluate and compare the performances of our method.
+This protocol consists in comparing the ranking of category model matches to the document image graphs between the classifier output and the ground-truth.
+Let $r_{g,c}$ be the ranking assigned by a classifier to the model with the top ranking in the ground-truth and let $r_{c,g}$ be the ranking in the ground-truth of the model assigned top ranking by the classifier.
+Then, the performance of our method is measured by

-Under this performance measure a maximum score $1$ is only given when the top ranking model categories assigned by the classifier and the ground truth agree.
-Some credit is also given when the top ranking category of the ground truth or classifier output score highly in the complement rankings.
-For more details on the performance measure protocol, we refer to~\cite{Saund2013}.
+here a maximum score $\rho=1$ is given only when the top ranking categories assigned by the classifier and the ground-truth agree.
+Some credit is also given when the top ranking category (of the ground truth or classifier output) score highly in the complement rankings.
+For more details on this performance measure, we refer to~\cite{Saund2013}.

-For obtaining the performance measure mentioned above, we obtain our proposed stochastic graphlet embedding both for the forms documents and also for the templates with $\epsilon=0.05$ and $\delta=0.05$.
-After obtaining the embeddings, we compute the similarity between each pair of document and template using two different similarity functions \viz \emph{histogram intersection} and \emph{cosine} similarity, which respectively correspond to the \emph{Common-Minus-Difference} and \emph{cosine} comparison in~\cite{Saund2013}.
-In \tab{tab:expt-doc-class}, we have shown the performance measures obtained by our stochastic graphlet embedding with graphlets of fixed number of edges and also their combination.
-Here it is to be mentioned that $t=0$ corresponds to embedding with graphlets with edge equal to zero \ie~only nodes.
-In this experiment too, it has been seen that increasing number of edges of graphlets have a positive impact on the performance.
-Furthermore, it can be observed that combining statistics of graphlets with two or more different number of edges often increases the performance and achieved the best results by our system which essentially surpass the measure obtained by~\cite{Saund2013}.
+We apply our stochastic graphlet embedding both to the form documents and also to the templates (with $\epsilon=0.05$ and $\delta=0.05$).
+We consider two different functions that measure the similarity between each pair of document and template embeddings; \viz~histogram intersection{~\cite{Barla2003}} (a.k.a \emph{Common-Minus-Difference}) and \emph{cosine} as also achieved in~\cite{Saund2013}. \tab{tab:expt-doc-class} shows these measures obtained by our stochastic graphlet embedding using graphlets with different fixed orders taken separately and combined; again, $t=0$ corresponds to singleton graphlets \ie~only nodes.
+As observed previously, high order graphlets have more influencing positive impact on performances.
+Furthermore, mixing graphlets with different orders is highly beneficial and makes it possible to overtake the related work~\cite{Saund2013}.